aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 **Angular Modules:**

-Previous versions of Ionic made use of the Angular framework, and Ionic 4 is no exception.
+Previous versions of Ionic made use of the Angular, and Ionic 4 is no exception.
 Angular provides a component-based architecture in which the application consists of *components*, and *components* are executed in the context of a *module*.

-Each module typically consists of an HTML template, a module file, a component file, an .scss stylesheet, and a .spec file that includes tests.
+Each module typically has an HTML template, a module file, a component file, an .scss stylesheet, and a .spec file that includes tests.
 This file organization encourages developers to write code that is easy to understand, extend, and debug.

 As an example, when we will build our HomeTab module, the  folder structure for the module will look like this:
 ```